QuiltServerTools/ServerSideDevDocs/docs/config/gson_config.md

 ## Why gson?

 As mentioned above, `Gson` is already available in vanilla minecraft, meaning that you won't need any extra dependencies.
-If you don't need anything special or don't like `json` format, `Gson` will probably cover your needs.
+If you don't need anything special and you're fine with `json` format, `Gson` will probably cover your needs.
 Not to mention that it will auto add the missing fields when updating the config without need to overwrite old values.